MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ## Generate Terraform

 The CDK is used to generate a Terraform file.
-The process of generating a IaC file is called synthesizing.
+The process of generating an IaC file is called synthesizing.
 The cli can be used to run `cdktf synth`.
 This will create a `cdktf.out` directory.
-In the directory we can review the create Terraform file `./cdktf.out/cdk.tf.json`.
+In the directory, we can review the create Terraform file `./cdktf.out/cdk.tf.json`.

 The full CDK AKS implementation looks like this: